mattsaxe17/matthewsaxe.com-v2/content/hero.md

 <h3>I build modern <text-cycler :options="['software.', 'websites.', 'applications.', 'experiences.']"></text-cycler></h3>

-I'm a software engineer building fast, responsive websites and applications.
-My inbox is open, let's see what I can build for you.
+I'm a software engineer in Dallas, TX.
+Unfortunately, I am currently not building any software for clients.
+I've been working very hard on some other projects though, so feel free to check back here to see what I'm up to.
+Big things are coming.

 <m-button href="#contact" colored>Hire me</m-button>